o2sh/provok/README.md

 ## Input

-Provok is fed with a [JSON file](./examples/0.json) that consists of an array of words alongside their display parameters (fg_color, boldness, italic, etc.):
+Provok is fed with a [JSON file](./examples/0.json) that consists of an array of word alongside their display parameters (fg_color, boldness, italic, etc.):

 ```text
 {